ehsidawi/ehsidawi/README.md

 ### Welcome to my GitHub profile!

-I’m a **Cloud Infrastructure and Identity Management Expert** with over 10 years of experience in IT, specializing in **Identity and Access Management (IAM)** and **Cybersecurity**.
+I’m a ** Infrastructure and Identity Access Management Expert covering IAM CIAM, PAM, and IGA** with over 10 years of experience in IT, specializing in **Identity and Access Management (IAM)** and **Cybersecurity**.
 I’ve worked on large-scale projects across various industries, from government agencies to major tech companies.

 I’m passionate about building scalable, secure infrastructure solutions, and I love helping organizations enhance their security and operational efficiency.
 Below, you'll find some highlights of my career and key projects, including the latest: **Pulse**.